ITDiscovery/KIM-1-Emulator/README.md

 Although Phase 1 is complete, future enhancements could include:
 - EEPROM Storage: Saving BASIC programs to the AVR's internal EEPROM to persist them after power loss.
 - Tape Input: Using the AVR's Analog Comparator to read actual KIM-1 cassette tapes.
+- Map the extra two digits of the TM1638 display to a memory location for program use.
 - Re-align to ESP8266 for speed increase.
 - Add 6809, 8086 and Z80 emulations